Jeff Wall: Career

 Wall received his MA from the University of British Columbia in 1970, with a thesis titled Berlin Dada and the Notion of Context.
 That same year, he stopped making art.
 With his English wife, Jeannette, whom he had met as a student in Vancouver, and their two young sons, he moved to London to do postgraduate work from 1970 to 1973 at the Courtauld Institute, where he studied with T.J.
 Clark.
-Wall was assistant professor at the Nova Scotia College of Art and Design (1974–75), associate professor at Simon Fraser University (1976–87), taught for many years at the University of British Columbia, and lectured at the European Graduate School.
-He has published essays on Dan Graham, Rodney Graham, Roy Arden, Ken Lum, Stephan Balkenhol, On Kawara, and other contemporary artists.
+Wall was assistant professor at the Nova Scotia College of Art and Design (1974–75), associate professor at Simon Fraser University (1976–87), and lectured at the European Graduate School.
+He was a full professor at the University of British Columbia until his retirement in 1999.
+Wall has published essays on Dan Graham, Rodney Graham, Roy Arden, Ken Lum, Stephan Balkenhol, On Kawara, and other contemporary artists.
+As a trained art historian, he has also discussed his own work extensively.
+Wall's essays and interviews conveying his philosophical interests have shaped critical discussions of his career.

 Artistic practice

 Wall experimented with conceptual art while an undergraduate at UBC.
 He then made no art until 1977, when he produced his first backlit photo-transparencies.
 Most of these are staged and refer to the history of art and philosophical problems of representation.
 Their compositions often allude to artists like Diego Velázquez, Hokusai, and Édouard Manet, or to writers such as Franz Kafka, Yukio Mishima, and Ralph Ellison.

-Presenting his first gallery exhibition in 1978 as an "installation" rather than as a photography show, Wall placed The Destroyed Room in the storefront window of the Nova Gallery, enclosing it in a plasterboard wall.
+Wall's work beginning in the late 1970s experimented with notions of theatricality influenced by television, advertising, and commercial window displays.
+Presenting his first gallery exhibition in 1978 as an "installation" rather than as a photography show, the artist placed The Destroyed Room in the storefront window of the Nova Gallery, enclosing it in a plasterboard wall.

 Mimic (1982) typifies Wall's cinematographic style and according to art historian Michael Fried is "characteristic of Wall's engagement in his art of the 1980s with social issues".
 A 198 × 226 cm colour transparency, it shows a white couple and an Asian man walking towards the camera.
 The sidewalk, flanked by parked cars and residential and light-industrial buildings, suggests a North American industrial suburb.
 The woman is wearing red shorts and a white top displaying her midriff; her bearded, unkempt boyfriend wears a denim vest.
 The Asian man is casual but well-dressed in comparison, in a collared shirt and slacks.
 As the couple overtake the man, the boyfriend makes an ambiguous but apparently obscene and racist gesture, holding his upraised middle finger close to the corner of his eye, "slanting" his eye in mockery of the Asian man's eyes.
 The picture resembles a candid shot that captures the moment and its implicit social tensions, but is actually a recreation of an exchange witnessed by the artist.